nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 The serialize module function is responsible for filtering columns from a `MultiMessage` object and emitting a `MessageMeta` object.

-The `convert_to_df` function converts a dataframe to JSON lines.
+The `convert_to_df` function converts a DataFrame to JSON lines.
 It takes a `MultiMessage` instance, `include_columns` (a pattern for columns to include), `exclude_columns` (a list of patterns for columns to exclude), and `columns` (a list of columns to include).
-The function filters the columns of the input dataframe based on the include and exclude patterns and retrieves the metadata of the filtered columns.
+The function filters the columns of the input DataFrame based on the include and exclude patterns and retrieves the metadata of the filtered columns.

 The module function compiles the include and exclude patterns into regular expressions.
 It then creates a node using the `convert_to_df` function with the compiled include and exclude patterns and the specified columns.